 fetus, the researchers said.

-There may be as much as two pounds worth of chemicals meant to prevent fires in a single living room couch, and flame-retardants have even been found in mats at a daycare center, he said.
+Also according to the CEH, there may be as much as two pounds worth of chemicals meant to prevent fires in a single living room couch, and flame-retardants have even been found in mats at a daycare center.

 "I doubt there are many children smoking during nap time at a daycare," Margulis said in an interview with Healthline.
 "There's study after study that these chemicals are harmful and ineffective in preventing fires.
 They're causing serious health problems and they're incredibly prevalent."